 BEAM is an interdisciplinary department with faculty having broad interests spanning engineering, science, mathematics, and medicine.
-Offering BS, MS, and PhD degrees in engineering mechanics and in biomedical engineering, the department currently has 42 faculty members, and is home to over 200 undergraduate and nearly 200 graduate students.
+Offering BS in biomedical engineering, and MS, and PhD degrees in biomedical engineering and in engineering mechanics, the department currently has 42 faculty members, and is home to over 200 undergraduate and nearly 200 graduate students.

 Virginia Tech is a public land-grant university, committed to teaching and learning, research, and outreach to the Commonwealth of Virginia, the nation, and the world.
 Building on its motto of Ut Prosim (that I may serve), Virginia Tech is dedicated to InclusiveVT—serving in the spirit of community, diversity, and excellence.
 Virginia Tech actively seeks a broad spectrum of candidates to join our community in preparing leaders for the world.
 The College of Engineering, whose undergraduate program ranks 13th and graduate program ranks 31st among all U.S. engineering schools (USN&WR).
 The Mission of the College of Engineering is to educate and inspire our students to be critical thinkers, innovators and leaders.
 Our core values are inclusiveness, excellence, integrity, perseverance and stewardship.